Browse by Medical Category

 The Department of Psychiatry is committed to providing the highest quality in care to patients of all ages in a compassionate, safe and patient-focused manner.

-Located within the Massachusetts General Hospital Emergency Department, the Acute Psychiatry Service addresses acute psychiatric, neuropsychiatric and substance-use emergencies in children and adults.
+Located within the Mass General Emergency Department, the Acute Psychiatry Service addresses acute psychiatric, neuropsychiatric and substance-use emergencies in children and adults.

 ARMS provides rapid access to information and support combined with outreach and care management for youth ages 14 - 26 and their families suffering from substance-related problems.

-The West End Clinic (WEC) of Massachusetts General Hospital, is an outpatient facility for those with alcohol and drug addictions, co-occurring mental health disorders and other types of addictive behaviors.
+The West End Clinic is an outpatient facility for those with alcohol and drug addictions, co-occurring mental health disorders and other types of addictive behaviors.
 We offer a wide range of outpatient therapies and medication treatment along with other resources.

 The Laboratory of Adult Development studies adults and the ways their emotional well-being, physical health and interpersonal functioning are affected by earlier life experiences.

-The mission of the Center for Anxiety and Traumatic Stress Disorders (CATSD) at MGH is to conduct state-of-the-art research aimed at improving the standard of care for people suffering from anxiety disorders.
+The mission of the Center for Anxiety and Traumatic Stress Disorders is to conduct state-of-the-art research aimed at improving the standard of care for people suffering from anxiety disorders.

-The Behavioral Medicine Services include clinical, research, and training activities that focus on the intersection of psychology and health.
+The Behavioral Medicine Program includes clinical, research and training activities that focus on the intersection of psychology and health.

 The Bipolar Clinic and Research Program is dedicated to balancing quality care with clinically informative research and education.